 NOTE: Frequency Response and Frequency Bias Settings are often referred to as positive values (such as “our bias is 50 MW/0.1 Hz”).
 Frequency Response and Frequency Bias Settings are actually negative values.

-If the Frequency Bias Setting is greater (as an absolute value) than the Balancing Authority’s actual Frequency Response, then its AGC will increase generation beyond the primary frequency responsive resource response, which further helps arrest the frequency decline, but increases Inadvertent Interchange.
-Likewise, if the Frequency Bias Setting contribution term is less (as an absolute value) than actual Frequency Response, its AGC will reduce generation, reducing the Balancing Authority’s contribution to arresting frequency change.
+If the Frequency Bias Setting is greater (as an absolute value) than the Balancing Authority’s actual Frequency Response, then its AGC will increase generation beyond the primary frequency responsive resource response in order to achieve ACE = 0, which further helps arrest the frequency decline, but increases Inadvertent Interchange.
+Likewise, if the Frequency Bias Setting contribution term is less (as an absolute value) than actual Frequency Response, its AGC will reduce generation in order to achieve ACE = 0, thereby reducing the Balancing Authority’s contribution to arresting frequency change.